jason-smart/1701QCA-Assignment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before:*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned:* Descoverability and understanding are the most important attribute of design.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*